Large Language Models Meet Knowledge Graphs for Question Answering: Synthesis and Opportunities: Approaches and Alignments

 \subsubsection{Optimization}

-To mitigate the low efficiency and high computing costs of existing methods in unifying LLMs and KGs for complex QA, several optimization techniques (\textbf{extension in Appendix \S~\ref{sec:appendix-extended-optimization}}) are proposed to improve the efficiency of synthesizing LLMs and KGs. {\bf(1)} \textit{Index-based optimization.} It aims to accelerate the process of learning embeddings and vector storage for given questions and knowledge context.
-For instance, PG-RAG~\citep{liang2024empowering} proposes dynamic and adaptable knowledge retrieval indexes based on LLMs that can effectively handle complex queries and improve the overall performance of RAG systems in QA tasks. {\bf(2)} \textit{Prompt-based optimization.} It mainly enhances the quality of the prompts based on prompt engineering.\eat{the combination of textual prompting and scripting, retrieved knowledge, and insights from the historical prompts.} For example, KGP~\citep{wang2024knowledge} proposes a KG prompting approach to enhance the prompt for LLMs and optimize the knowledge retrieval\eat{, i.e., reduce retrieval latency and improve retrieval quality,}by introducing the KG construction module and LLM-based graph traversal agent. {\bf(3)} \textit{Cost-based optimization.} It aims to minimize computation costs by reducing the number of calls to LLMs and accelerating knowledge retrieval.
+To mitigate the low efficiency and high computing costs of existing methods in synthesizing LLMs and KGs for complex QA, several optimization techniques (\textbf{extension in Appendix \S~\ref{sec:appendix-extended-optimization}}) are proposed to improve the efficiency of synthesizing LLMs and KGs. {\bf(1)} \textit{Index-based optimization.} It aims to accelerate the process of learning embeddings and vector retrieval for given questions and knowledge context.
+For instance, PG-RAG~\citep{liang2024empowering} proposes dynamic and adaptable knowledge retrieval indexes based on LLMs that can effectively handle complex queries and improve the overall performance of RAG systems in QA tasks. {\bf(2)} \textit{Prompt-based optimization.} It mainly enhances the quality of the prompts and facilitates the knowledge fusion based on prompt engineering.
+For example, KGP~\citep{wang2024knowledge} proposes a KG prompting approach to enhance the prompt for LLMs and optimize the knowledge retrieval by introducing the KG construction module and LLM-based graph traversal agent. {\bf(3)} \textit{Cost-based optimization.} It aims to minimize computation costs by reducing the number of calls to LLMs and accelerating knowledge retrieval.
 In particular, SPOKE KG-RAG~\citep{soman2024biomedical} proposes a token-based optimized KG-RAG framework that integrates explicit and implicit knowledge from KG with LLM to enhance LLMs for cost-effective QA.